Swing Riots: Industrialisation

-The final straw was the introduction of horse-powered threshing machines, which could do the work of many men.
-They spread swiftly among the farming community and threatened the livelihoods of hundreds of thousands of farmworkers.
-Following the terrible harvests of 1828 and 1829, farm labourers faced the approaching winter of 1830 with dread.
+Separating the grain seed from the stalk and husks, threshing, was traditionally done manually via flails and occupied up to a quarter of the agricultural workforce.
+In the late 18th century, the threshing machine was invented and spread swiftly among the farming community, threatening the livelihoods of hundreds of thousands of farm-workers.
+The terrible harvests of 1828 and 1829 proved to be the last straw, and farm labourers faced the approaching winter of 1830 with dread.

 Riots

 A letter threatening to burn Corpus Christi College, Cambridge, sent in 1830 and signed "Swing".

-Starting in the south-eastern county of Kent, the Swing Rioters smashed the threshing machines and threatened farmers who owned them.
+The riots, being largely improvised and spontaneous in nature, started in Kent with rioters smashing threshing machines and threatening the farmers who owned them.
 The first threshing machine to be destroyed was during Saturday night, 28 August 1830 at Lower Hardres.
 By the third week of October, more than 100 threshing machines had been destroyed in East Kent.
-The riots spread rapidly and systematically - following pre-existing road networks - through the southern counties of Surrey, Sussex, Middlesex and Hampshire before they spread north into the Home Counties, the Midlands and East Anglia.
+The riots spread rapidly and systematically, following pre-existing road networks, through the southern counties of Surrey, Sussex, Middlesex and Hampshire before they spread north into the Home Counties, the Midlands and East Anglia.
 Originally, the disturbances were thought to be mainly a southern and East Anglian phenomenon, but subsequent research has revealed just how widespread Swing riots really were, with almost every county south of the Scottish border involved.

-In all, sixty percent of the disturbances were concentrated in the south (Berkshire 165 incidents, Hampshire 208, Kent 154, Sussex 145, Wiltshire 208); East Anglia had fewer incidents (Cambridge 17, Norfolk 88, Suffolk 40); and the Southwest, the Midlands and the North were only marginally affected.
+More recently 'The Swing Project' has supported this analysis and suggested that the southern counties of England were not the epicentre of the disturbance; as their project had identified a lot more incidents in the eastern counties.